mtds/sysadmin_notes/interviews/README.md

 ### What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?

 ### I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?

-### Did you ever create RPM's, DEB's or solaris pkg's?

 ### What does ```:(){ :|:& };:``` do on your system?